What this site is for

 Why create this site?

 I became a C6 quad as a result of a diving accident.
 It happened at a beach in 1986.
-I have lived completely independently since 1989 – 25 years.
+At the time I originally made this site, around 2015, I had lived completely independently since 1987, basically 30 years.

 I was motivated to make this site after speaking with a few friends who are very experienced spinal injury professionals.
 They told me two things that I found surprising.
 Firstly they said that in their careers they had come across somewhere between zero and one other C6 that lives independently like me.
 Secondly they said people who become C6s in the 21st century are not encouraged to, or even told they can, become independent.